beyondliberty/DINs/README.md

 # DINs

-This is the  Diverse Insulator Dataset (DID).
+This is the  Diverse Insulator Dataset (DINs).
 It is based on publicly available images of insulators.
 The complete dataset is available at https://drive.google.com/*/***

 ## Properties

-DID has 1182 original insulator images containing three insulator types.
+DINs has 1182 original insulator images containing three insulator types.

 ![image-20230604113527318](./readme/image-20230604113527318.png)